-- 2.5 Investment returns are likely to remain low during 2018/19 but to be on a gently rising trend over the next few years. - 2.6 Borrowing interest rates increased sharply after the result of the general election in June and then also after the September MPC meeting when financial markets reacted by accelerating their expectations for the timing of Bank Rate increases.
-Since then, borrowing rates have eased back again somewhat.
-Apart from that, there has been little general trend in rates during the current financial year.
-The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
-However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when authorities may not be able to avoid new borrowing to finance capital expenditure and/or the refinancing of maturing debt. - 2.7 There will remain a cost of carry to any new long-term borrowing that causes a temporary increase in cash balances as this position will, most likely, incur a revenue cost the difference between borrowing costs and investment returns.
+- Investment returns are likely to remain low during 2017/18 and beyond; - Borrowing interest rates have been on a generally downward trend during most of 2016 up to mid-August; they fell sharply to historically low levels after the referendum and then even further after the MPC meeting of 4th August when a new package of quantitative easing purchasing of gilts was announced.
+Gilt yields have since risen sharply due to a rise in concerns around a 'hard Brexit', the fall in the value of sterling, and an increase in inflation expectations.
+The policy of avoiding new borrowing by running down spare cash balances, has served well over the last few years.
+However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in later times when authorities will not be able to avoid new borrowing to finance capital expenditure and/or to refinance maturing debt: and - There will remain a cost of carry to any new long-term borrowing that causes a temporary increase in cash balances as this position will, most likely, incur a revenue cost - the difference between borrowing costs and investment returns.

-3. Treasury Limits for 2018/19 to 2021/22 including Prudential Indicators
+3. Treasury Limits for 2017/18 to 2020/21 including Prudential Indicators

 - 3.1 It is a statutory requirement of the Local Government Finance Act 1992, for the Commissioner to produce a balanced budget.
 In particular, Section 31(a), as amended by the Localism Act 2011, requires the Commissioner to calculate the budget requirement for each financial year to include the revenue costs that flow from capital financing decisions.
 This means that increases in capital expenditure must be limited to a level whereby increases in charges to revenue from increases in interest charges and increases in running costs from new capital projects are limited to a level, which is affordable within the projected income of the Commissioner for the foreseeable future. - 3.2 It is a statutory duty under Section 3 of Part 1 of the Local Government Act 2003, and supporting regulations, for the Commissioner to determine and keep under review how much it can afford to borrow.
 The amount so determined is termed the Affordable Borrowing Limit.
-The Authorised Limit represents the legislative limit specified in the Act. - 3.3 The Prudential Code for Capital Finance in Local Authorities is a professional code that sets out a framework for self-regulation of capital spending, in effect allowing Commissioners to invest in capital projects without any limit as long as they are affordable, prudent and sustainable. - 3.4 The Commissioner must have regard to the Prudential Code when setting the Authorised Limit, which essentially requires the Commissioner to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax levels is affordable.
+The Authorised Limit represents the legislative limit specified in the Act. - 3.3 The Prudential Code for Capital Finance in Local Authorities is a professional code that sets out a framework for self-regulation of capital spending, in effect allowing Commissioners to invest in capital projects without any limit as long as they are affordable, prudent and sustainable. - 3.4 The Commissioner must have regard to the Prudential Code when setting the Authorised Limit, which essentially requires the Commissioner to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax levels is affordable. - 3.5 To facilitate the decision making process and support capital investment decisions the Prudential Code and the Treasury Management Code requires the Commissioner to agree and monitor a minimum number of prudential indicators.
+There are three debt related treasury activity limits.
+The purpose of these are to restrain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of any adverse movement in interest rates.
+However, if these are set to be too restrictive they will impair the opportunities to reduce costs / improve performance.